sdiehl/wiwinwlh/tutorial.md

      +-------------- function
 ```

-The *type-level* definition is the function name followed by the type of the
+The *type-level* definition is the function name followed by the type of its
-arguments separated by arrows with the final term being the type of the function
+arguments separated by arrows, and  the final term is the type of the entire
-body which is the type of value yielded by the function itself.
+function body, meaning the type of value yielded by the function itself.

 ```haskell
 myFunction :: Int -> Int -> Int